310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi mgn %}
-Hehe.
+Heheh.
 There's a lot of implications behind your words… I need better reading comprehension for this~ You troublesome person.
 {% endbubble %}

 {% bubble Keito %}